-roVa Shield SR Solar Reflective Coating contains both reflecting agents for solar reflectance and aerogel compound for thermal insulation.
-It will reflect the hot solar rays from the sun and also insulate the outside hot temperature from warming the roof surface.
-Only one coat of roVa Shield SR is needed to achieve solar reflectance, but additional coats to raise the coating thickness will increase the thermal insulation performance.
+roVa Shield SR Solar Reflective Coating contains both reflecting agents for solar reflectance and aerogel compounds for thermal insulation.
+It reflects hot solar rays and also insulates roof surfaces from the outside temperature.
+Although only one coat of roVa Shield SR is needed to achieve solar reflectance, additional coats improve thermal insulation performance.

 SR Solar Reflective Coating

-The following work was completed on a sunny Summer afternoon and took 3 hours to complete.
-Painted area measures 4m x 4m (13 ft x 13 ft.) for a total area of 16m2 (172 sq ft.).
+The following work was completed on a sunny summer afternoon and took 3 hours to complete.
+Painted area measures 4m x 4m (13 ft x 13 ft) for a total area of 16m² (172 ft²).
 Primer was applied followed by 3 coats of roVa Shield SR Solar Reflectance Coating.
-Total of 3.4 gallons were used.
-Under hot and dry weather conditions, dry time may be shorter than the recommended figures in TDS.
+A total of 3.4 gallons were used.
+Under hot and dry weather conditions, dry time may be shorter than the recommended number in TDS.

-Pick a nice sunny day with relatively low humidity so coatings may dry fast.
+Pick a sunny day with relatively low humidity so coating layers may dry quickly.

-Before applying the primer, sweep and clean the roof floor so it’s clear of any debris.
+Before applying the primer, sweep and clean the roof floor to clear of any debris.